MYSTICISM VS. REALITY: ASTROLOGY

 Let’s explain this better: since the Earth has its axis tilted (today we know this) there are times when the northern hemisphere is more illuminated than the southern hemisphere, and half an orbital revolution around the Sun, it is the southern hemisphere that is more illuminated than the north.
 So we have those two moments, from more illuminated to less illuminated, which correspond approximately to 21 June and 22 December, which are the solstices.
 In the middle of these dates we have the intermediate moments, in which both hemispheres are equally illuminated, which are the equinoxes, and which correspond approximately to 21 March and 23 September.
 (The dates vary a day from one year to the next).

-THE USE OF THE HEAVENS ACCORDING TO THE BABYLONIANS
+THE USE OF THE SKY ACCORDING TO THE BABYLONIANS

 The Babylonians lived in the Middle East, in Mesopotamia between the Tigris and Euphrates rivers, thousands of years before our Era (although we use the word Babylonians, they were actually a succession of various empires during much of their history).